ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

   Result: 'dfc598649e0f3d9ff94486a80020a2775e1d474b843255f8680a3ac862c58741',
   Version: '1.0.0' }
 ````
-Now the transaction is sent to the blockchain.Then we can check if the ONT ID is registered on the chain by querying the DDO( Description object of ONT ID).
-It is some info which is stored on the chain.
+Now the transaction is sent to the blockchain.
+Then we can check if the ONT ID is registered on the chain by querying the DDO( Description object of ONT ID).
+This info is stored on the chain.

 ## 1.3 Query DDO
 We also send the specific transaction to query the DDO.